- Hi! I am Aman Vohra a qualified Chartered Accountant from India…living and working in amazing Tanzania since 2007.

 Have you visited Tanzania?
 Which country do you wish to work in?
 How was your experience in a completely new environment?

-Let us know in the comments.
+Let me know in the comments.
 And don’t forget to share it with your friends.